larseen/tdt4240-project/README.md

 ```
 git checkout -b name-of-your-branch
 ```
+If you are going to work on (for instance) issue 22, you should name your branch `tdt4240#22`.

 ### Do your changes, add files, commit files
 Do your changes.
 To get an overview of staged and unstaged files, run `git status`.